aosabook/500lines/crawler/crawler.markdown

 {'result': 'hello'}
 ```

-Other generators created from `gen_fn` will have their own stack frames and their own local variables.
+Other generators created from `gen_fn` will have their own stack frames and local variables.

 When we call `send` again, the generator continues from its second `yield`, and finishes by raising the special `StopIteration` exception: